co8/hds/readme.md

 [Bobcat 300 Miner](https://www.bobcatminer.com/) owners can add their local address and receive miner reports including status, temperature and OTA firmware versions.

-### Features
+#### Features

 - Uses Helium API for latest hotspot activity
-- Short, Concise messages that mostly fit within a mobile notification
+- Short, Concise Messages that mostly fit within a mobile notification
-- Campy and fun emoji's as UX
+- Campy, Fun, and Full of Emojis
 - Activities are displayed with Contextual Information for insights into performance, optimization and maintenance.
 - Updated values are presented in **bold**
 - **Wellness Check**: HDS will send a Status Message after 8 hours of no activities from the Helium API.